I see wisdom… and a problem with the message of this meme: “A wise man once said… nothing. He let her vent and then they had sex afterwards”.

 However, if the idea is to stay silent in order to keep the peace by hiding disagreement, I see this as a recipe for eventual relationship hell.

 The idea of staying silent might play into the assumption that there is no way to empathetically express disagreement.
-This is dangerous because it leads to a building of resentment that will eventually come out as anger.
+This is dangerous because it leads to a building of resentment that will eventually come out as anger or fester and harm the relationship in more subtle ways.

 How do we express our disagreement in a way that doesn’t create conflict?
 Marshall Rosenberg’s “Non-Violent Communication” (NVC) has a model I’ve been practicing for many years.
 It’s concrete and it works.
 Or you can take it one step further with a system called “Practical Empathy” (“PEQ” based on NVC) I’ve developed after over 17 years of studying, practicing, and teaching NVC.
 Here is [more than] a taste of PEQ in the form of the book, Practical Empathy: https://peakd.com/c/hive-180595